 Tuberculosis (TB) is an airborne disease caused by infection with Mycobacterium tuberculosis (M.tb).
 It is the world’s deadliest infectious disease and one of the top 10 leading causes of death overall.
 In 2018, an estimated 1.5 million people died as a result of TB disease (WHO Global Tuberculosis Report 2019).

 Low- and middle-income countries account for 97 percent of reported TB cases, according to the World Health Organization (WHO).
 Thanks in large part to the increased availability of HIV treatment in these countries, the number of TB cases is down globally.
-But there were still 10 million new cases of TB disease in 2017, according to the WHO, and the emergence of drug-resistant TB is a growing global public health crisis.
-The only licensed TB vaccine, the bacille Calmette-Guérin (BCG) vaccine, was developed almost 100 years ago and is still widely used to prevent TB disease in infants and children.
+But there were still about 10 million new cases of TB disease in 2018, according to the WHO, and the emergence of drug-resistant TB is a growing global public health crisis.
+The only licensed TB vaccine, the bacille Calmette-Guérin (BCG) vaccine, was developed 100 years ago and is still widely used to prevent TB disease in infants and children.
 However, its efficacy is variable and there is currently no vaccine that is effective in preventing TB disease in adults, who, along with teens, are most at risk for developing and spreading TB.
 Development of new TB drugs and more effective vaccines remains a top priority.

 Fast Facts about TB and HIV

 TB primarily affects the lungs, though the bacteria can infect any organ.
-According to the WHO, almost one-quarter of the world’s population has latent TB infection and is at risk for developing active TB disease.
+According to the WHO, almost one-quarter of the world’s population has latent TB infection and is at risk of developing active TB disease.
 The situation is even more dire for people living with HIV, for whom TB disease is the leading cause of death.
 In addition, people living with HIV: